-Because each of these symptoms can be caused by another issue, you will have to make sure that there isn’t anything else going on in your dog’s life to cause these issues.
+Because each of these symptoms can be caused by another issue, you will have to ensure that there isn’t anything else going on in your dog’s life to cause these issues.

-There are some situations where the cause is obvious, such as your dog being in a new environment or the dog’s owner not being there.
+There are some situations where the cause is apparent, such as your dog being in a new environment or the dog’s owner not being there.

 Regardless of what is causing the stress, there are a few things that can help every dog.

-What Should You Do During Car Rides?
+Stress In A Dog – What To Do During Car Rides?

-Many dogs are scared of being in the car for long periods of time.
+Many dogs are scared of being in the car for long periods.
 It is an unfamiliar experience for dogs that can be very difficult to get used to.

-For instance, if your dog simply isn’t used to riding in cars, you should help your dog get used to the vehicle.
+For instance, if your dog isn’t used to riding in cars, you should help it get used to the vehicle.

 You can help your dog get more familiar with your car by helping your dog into the car and letting them sniff around.

-If your dog is extremely stressed about being in an enclosed space such as your car, you might need to praise your dog with treats that they love.
+If your dog is highly stressed about being in an enclosed space such as your car, you might need to praise your dog with treats that they love.